 Bacteria

-The main type of bacteria causing tonsillitis is Streptococcus, which causes a strep throat infection.
-If you have strep throat you need to take antibiotics.
-Untreated strep throat can lead to serious complications, such as rheumatic fever (which can cause permanent damage to your heart) or inflammation of your kidneys.
+The main type of bacteria causing tonsillitis is Group A Streptococcus (group A strep), which causes a strep throat infection.
+If you have group A strep throat you may need to take antibiotics if you have other risk factors for rheumatic fever.
+Untreated strep throat can lead to serious complications for vulnerable groups, such as rheumatic fever (which can cause permanent damage to your heart) or inflammation of your kidneys.
 Read more about rheumatic fever.

 - a personal, family, or household history of rheumatic fever, or